 Healthcare facilities in Tokelau are limited.
 Trip cancellation insurance packages that include emergency medical evaluation costs are particularly crucial.

-There is no remedy for the disappointment of a planned vacation getting cancelled or cut short.
+There is no remedy for the disappointment of a planned vacation getting canceled or cut short.
 However, if you buy travel insurance to cover trip cancellation costs, you’ll save yourself some financial losses at least.

 Before You Travel to Tokelau - Do This